Downloading and setuping the Blueprint input data.

 Once the file is downloaded :

-The QGIS files are optional, but can either add precision or customization to the OpenStreetMap data, or completely replace the OpenStreetMap file.
+The GIS files are optional, but can either be used for you project in addition to the OpenStreetMap data, or completely replace the OpenStreetMap file.

-Interesting QGIS files you may want to import if you're working on a French Scene :
+Interesting GIS files you may want to import if you're working on a French Scene :

-In NDunes, it is not possible to directly import QGIS shapefiles, they must be converted into geojson files using QGIS or another software.
+In NDunes, it is not possible to directly import QGIS shapefiles or DWG files or other proprietary 2D file formats.
+They must be converted into geojson files using QGIS or other softwares beforehand.

 The files supported by the blueprint must respect the following criteria :

-Make sure to set all these things when exporting your QGIS layer into a geojson file as shown in the image below.
+Make sure to set all these things when exporting your GIS layer into a geojson file as shown in the image below for the QGIS software.

-After importing the QGIS files in NDunes, your must open the QGIS classifier widget by clicking on the button at the right of your QGIS files, in order to convert your imported QGIS objects into blueprint objects.
+After importing the GIS files in NDunes, you must open the GIS Classifier widget by clicking on the button at the right of your GIS files, in order to convert your imported GIS objects into blueprint objects.
 Otherwise, you won't see anything on your blueprint.

 The QGIS classifier is divided into 2 sections :